crowdsourcing-class/crowdsourcing-class.github.io/assignment3.md

 * 1 point - if you completed the assignment in class and submitted it by the end of the day.
 </div>
 </div>

+###Bonus!
+Bash bootcamp.

+Knowing more than one scripting language increases your productivity 1 zillion fold (proven fact).
+If you breezed through the python bootcamp and are sitting and twiddling your thumbs, try brushing up your bash programming skills by doing the following questions using the same wine.txt file.
+Many of them are the same or similar to what you just did in python.
+Think about how these operations are conceptually different when you write in bash compared to python.
+Check out this [cheat sheet](http://crowdsourcing-class.org/bash-commands.html) of bash commands to get you started.

+1. How many lines are there in the file?
+2. What is the distribution over star ratings?
+3. How many reviews contain the word 'a'?
+4. How many reviews contain the word 'fruit'?
+5. How many reviews contain the word 'mineral'?
+6. Make a new file containing the full text of all the reviews, with one word per line.
+(You don't have to do this in python, but I think that is the easiest way.
+If you want to try a new command-line tool, check out [sed](http://stackoverflow.com/questions/1853009/replace-all-whitespace-with-a-line-break-paragraph-mark-to-make-a-word-list)).
+7. How many total words appear in your list?
+8. How many unique words appear in your list?
+9. What are the 10 most common words used across all of the reviews, and how many times is each used?
+10. How many times does the word "red" appear?
+(Be careful of capitalization!)